CompuTec/computec-docs/docs/processforce/user-guide/mrp/mrp-2-5/basic-settings.md

 >**Note**: The sum of Lead Time and Internal Lead Time determines item availability for subsequent activities like production or sale.

-**Order Quantity Considerations**:
+### Step 5: Define Order Quantity Rules

-- **Order Multiple**: order recommendations are rounded up to the nearest multiple of the defined value.
+- **Order Multiple**: Order recommendations are rounded up to the nearest multiple of the defined value.
-- **Minimum Order Qty**: if the recommended quantity is below this threshold, it is adjusted accordingly.
+- **Minimum Order Qty**: If the recommended quantity is below this threshold, it is adjusted accordingly.
 - **Maximum Order Qty**: When demand exceeds the defined maximum, the system creates multiple recommendations equal to the Maximum Order Quantity.
 The remainder is adjusted using the Minimum Order Quantity.

 >**Note**: Maximum Order Should be used with Minimum Order Quantity.